andrewgull/MGERT/README.md

 ./MGERT.py -T Penelope --from-stage coords --rm-table Penelope_consensi_matches.rm.out
 ```

+After this step a table with descriptive statistics and a histogram of repeats' lengths will be generated as well.

 - ORFs step

 Specify fasta file with sequences where to look for conserved domains and run the command: